Digital Nomad Life in Canada

 When we asked people living in Canada what life is like and how people spend their time, they said:

 "There are many young families and lots of activity on the water in summer and in the snow during winter.
-Lifestyle - paradise in summer," explained one expat living in Kelowna, Canada.
+Lifestyle - paradise in summer," said one in Kelowna.

 Where should I live in Canada?